Luke Cage (TV series): Cancellation and future

-In December 2020, Colter stated there had not been any discussions with Marvel Studios regarding him reprising the role, saying "I know fans are eager to see something with the character.
-I know I established him and it was an honor to do that, but I don’t know what the future holds...
-If something happens, I’d love to have a conversation with them, but for now I’m not holding my breath, I’m happy either way, it was a good run."
+In December 2020, Colter said there had not been any discussions with Marvel Studios regarding him reprising the role and added, "I know fans are eager to see something with the character.
+I know I established him and it was an honor to do that, but I don't know what the future holds...
+If something happens, I'd love to have a conversation with them, but for now I'm not holding my breath, I'm happy either way, it was a good run."
 In February 2022, Coker said he hoped that Colter and Missick would be asked to reprise their roles if Marvel Studios chose to feature the characters again, and was open to creating commentary tracks or a retrospective podcast for the series.
+Ahead of Charlie Cox's appearance as Daredevil in Echo, which was released in January 2024, Marvel Studios' head of streaming Brad Winderbaum acknowledged that Marvel Studios had previously been "a little bit cagey" about what was part of their Sacred Timeline, noting how there had been the corporate divide between what Marvel Studios created and what Marvel Television created.
+He continued that as time had passed, Marvel Studios began to see "how well integrated the [Marvel Television] stories are" and he personally felt confident in saying Daredevil specifically was part of the Sacred Timeline.
+With Echo's release, all of the Netflix series were retroactively added to the MCU Disney+ timeline, with Luke Cage placed alongside the Phase Two content of the MCU, after Ant-Man (2015).
+An update to the Disney+ timeline split out the series by season, with Luke Cage's second season placed between Doctor Strange (2016) and Thor: Ragnarok (2017).